DopplerUniversity/yodaspeak/README.md

 [![](./src/public/img/screenshot.jpg)](https://yodaspeak.io/)

-A simple application to translate english into Yoda's version, which is mostly, back to front, or, in other words, [object–subject–verb](https://en.wikipedia.org/wiki/Object%E2%80%93subject%E2%80%93verb) word order.
+A simple application to translate English into Yoda's version, which is mostly, back to front, or, in other words, [object–subject–verb](https://en.wikipedia.org/wiki/Object%E2%80%93subject%E2%80%93verb) word order.

 It's designed to show how to use the [Doppler Universal Secrets Manager](https://doppler.com/) for securely and easily fetching secrets and application configuration via environment variables.